michalg04/michalg04.github.io/_pages/research.md

 **Brown University, 2021 - Current**
 *Advisors: Ritambhara Singh and Carsten Eickhoff*

-I am researching methods in attention-based deep learning to make multi-modal algorithms more scalable and explainable.
+I am researching methods in attention-based deep learning to make multimodal algorithms more scalable and explainable.

 ---